 Here is a suggestion to everyone who is moving out, please take your shower curtain with you.

 There are so many questions I have about past decor fads.
-Why would anyone paint part of a fire place green?
+Why would anyone paint part of a fireplace green and white?

 Next on my renovation list is the bathrooms.
 They all need some major updates.

-We are super excited to start renovating this 1950’s fixer upper home.
-In the first 2 months we were able to accomplish quite a lot.
-Follow along on all of our renovations by joining my email list here:
+We are super excited to start renovating this 1950s fixer-upper home.
+In the first 2 months, we were able to accomplish quite a lot.